appenmaier/s4hana/docs/rap-cookbook/implement-determinations.md

   }
 }

-define behavior for ZI_BookingTP alias Booking persistent table zbooking_a lock dependent by _Travel authorization dependent by _Travel
+define behavior for ZR_BookingTP alias Booking persistent table zbooking_a lock dependent by _Travel authorization dependent by _Travel